vogonyo/compulynx_backend/backend/README.md

 Before you start, ensure you have the following:

 - Java 17 or later installed on your computer.
-- Internet browser for API testing.
+- [Postman](https://www.postman.com/downloads/) installed for API testing.

 ## Quick Start